360 pages | 6 x 9 | 29 illus.

 View table of contents and excerpt

 "The reform era was obsessed with clerical celibacy, yet it also witnessed a great expansion of women's religious life—and all those newly founded nunneries required priests to provide pastoral care.
 In an age known for its shrill misogyny, how did such priests justify their service to women, and what positive roles did nuns play in male spirituality?
-In her urgently needed book, Nuns' Priest's Tales, Fiona Griffiths teases out some fascinating answers."—Barbara Newman, Northwestern UniversityDuring the Middle Ages, female monasteries relied on priests to provide for their spiritual care, chiefly to celebrate Mass in their chapels but also to hear their confessions and give last rites to their sick and dying.
-These men were essential to the flourishing of female monasticism during the eleventh and twelfth centuries, yet they rarely appear in scholarly accounts of the period, being largely absent from studies of both female monasticism and male religious life.
+In her urgently needed book, Nuns' Priests' Tales, Fiona Griffiths teases out some fascinating answers."—Barbara Newman, Northwestern UniversityDuring the Middle Ages, female monasteries relied on priests to provide for their spiritual care, chiefly to celebrate Mass in their chapels but also to hear the confessions of their nuns and give last rites to their sick and dying.
+These men were essential to the flourishing of female monasticism during the eleventh and twelfth centuries, yet they rarely appear in scholarly accounts of the period.
 Medieval sources are hardly more forthcoming.
 Although medieval churchmen consistently acknowledged the necessity of male spiritual supervision in female monasteries, they also warned against the dangers to men of association with women.
 Nuns' Priests' Tales investigates gendered spiritual hierarchies from the perspective of nuns' priests—ordained men (often local monks) who served the spiritual needs of monastic women.

 "This delightful and learned book examines the ways in which the ordained men who provided sacramental services and spiritual counsel for nuns understood their relationships with women.
 The setting is primarily the eleventh and twelfth centuries—a period when close bonds between priests and any female were viewed with deepening suspicion.
 Fiona J. Griffiths, however, explores the positive models that monks and priests evoked at that time to justify and even celebrate their charitable bonds with the nuns they served."—Megan McLaughlin, author of Sex, Gender, and Episcopal Authority in an Age of Reform, 1000-1122